SidneyHollingsworth/kickstarter-analysis/README.md

 ## Recommended Further Analysis

-- [possible tables and/or graphs that we could create]
+- Possible tables and/or graphs that we could create:
+- Missed percentage pivot and line chart
+- Filter analysis to country
+- Std diviantion